CISecurity/CCPA-Docs/docs/Coverage Guide.md

 - **CIS Ubuntu Linux 16.04 LTS Benchmark, v1.0.0**
 - **CIS Ubuntu Linux 18.04 LTS Benchmark, v1.0.0**

-**NOTE**:  Any benchmarks which utilized CIS' proprietary Embedded Check Language (ECL) are not yet supported in CIS-CAT Pro Assessor v4.
-Further development will either implement these benchmarks using currently available scripting capabilities, or will be migrated to OVAL when platform coverage is expanded.

 Platform Coverage for Vulnerability Assessments
 -----------------------------------------------